Las Vegas shooting: Stephen Paddock's girlfriend, Marilou Danley, returns to U.S., reports say

 Authorities in the U.S., the Philippines and Australia were involved in the search for Danley, who travels on an Australian passport, CNN reported.
 She was in the Philippines at the time of the shooting, according to media reports.

+The Australian Associated Press reported that Danley was born in the Philippines and moved to Queensland in eastern Australia in the early 1980s.
+She left Australia for the U.S. in 1989, where she worked in casinos, it said.

-Paddock, 64, killed at least 58 people and injured 527 others Sunday night in the deadliest mass shooting in modern U.S. history.
+The shooter, 64, killed at least 58 people and injured 527 others Sunday night in the deadliest mass shooting in modern U.S. history.
 The Associated Press put the death toll at 59 Wednesday.
-Paddock killed himself in the 32nd floor hotel room he used as a vantage point to rain bullets down on people attending the Route 91 Harvest festival.
+The shooter killed himself in the 32nd floor hotel room he used as a vantage point to rain bullets down on people attending the Route 91 Harvest festival.

-Lombardo said he is “absolutely” confident authorities will find out what set Paddock off.
+Lombardo said he is “absolutely” confident authorities will find out what set the shooter off.

-Paddock transferred $100,000 to the Philippines in the days before the shooting, the AP reported.
-It said investigators were trying to trace the money and were probing at least a dozen financial reports over the past several weeks that said Paddock gambled more than $10,000 per day.
+The shooter transferred $100,000 to the Philippines in the days before the shooting, the AP reported.
+It said investigators were trying to trace the money and were probing at least a dozen financial reports over the past several weeks that said the shooter gambled more than $10,000 per day.

 “I anticipate he was looking for anybody coming to take him into custody,” Lombardo said.

-At a late-night press conference Tuesday, authorities said Paddock, a high-stakes gambler and retired accountant, made his attack even more deadly by adding more lethal components to his weapons.
+At a late-night press conference Tuesday, authorities said the shooter, a high-stakes gambler and retired accountant, made his attack even more deadly by adding more lethal components to his weapons.
 He had devices attached to 12 semiautomatic rifles that allowed them to mimic fully automatic gunfire.

-Bureau of Alcohol, Tobacco and Firearms Special Agent in Charge Jill Schneider said Paddock had nearly 50 guns — a combination of rifles, shotguns and pistols — in three locations.
+Bureau of Alcohol, Tobacco and Firearms Special Agent in Charge Jill Schneider said the shooter had a combination of rifles, shotguns and pistols in the three locations.

 The gun attachment that mimics automatic gunfire is a little-known device called a “bump stock” that is not widely sold.
 The stocks have been around for less than a decade, and Schneider said officials determined they were legal.